The Biggest Memorial Day Weekend Movies of All Time

 A remake of the iconic 1982 haunted house film penned by Steven Spielberg, the 2015 Poltergeist had the best opening weekend of any of the four Poltergeist films, making more than $26 million during the holiday weekend.

 Notting Hill (1999); $27.7 million

 Often regarded as one of the greatest romantic comedies of all time, this film pairs a neurotic London bookstore owner with an audacious Hollywood actress, played by Hugh Grant and Julia Roberts respectively.
-It made nearly $28 million its opening weekend in 1999, which still wasn’t enough to dethrone Star Wars: Episode I—The Phantom Menace from the top spot at the box office.
+It made nearly $28 million its opening weekend in 1999, which still wasn't enough to dethrone Star Wars: Episode I—The Phantom Menace from the top spot at the box office that year.

 Star Wars: Episode VI—Return of the Jedi (1983); $30.5 million

 Speaking of the Star Wars franchise, Return of the Jedi, which preceded The Phantom Menace and ended the original Star Wars trilogy, was both the top opening weekend and highest-grossing movie of 1983.

 This sequel, which brought fish-out-of-water Detroit cop Axel Foley (Eddie Murphy) back to Beverly Hills to solve a near-fatal cop shooting, had the highest-grossing opening weekend of 1987.